xXDavisitoXx/Zabbix7X_on_Debian13/README.md

 - TimeScaleDB will speed up PostgreSQL and compress the database
 - Nginx is among the top web servers
 - Database installation on a separate disk
-- Guide 100% tested in production environments
+- Guide 100% compatible with production environments

 ## :white_check_mark: Requirements